 Ford Focus VS Subaru Impreza

-- Great to drive
+- Great chassis

 |Engine Type||1.5L turbo|